 However, an adjustor's familiarity with a diagnosis does not always translate to a good settlement offer.
 The culture of insurance companies means that an adjustor may err on the side of a more conservative treatment than what an individual plaintiff might need.

-You should consult an attorney before talking to an insurer or accepting an offer.
+You should consult a Los Angeles back injury attorney before talking to an insurer or accepting an offer.
 In California, a defendant takes a plaintiff as he or she finds him under the "eggshell" plaintiff doctrine.
 This doctrine recognizes that the same accident can affect different victims in different ways.
 The physical condition of a plaintiff, even if he or she is unusually weak, is not relevant to how much compensation is appropriate.

 If a plaintiff’s condition is made worse by the defendant's wrongful conduct, a jury must award damages that reasonably and fairly compensate the plaintiff.
 In other words, even if your degree of back pain or injury is unusual for a particular kind of accident, if the defendant is legally responsible and you are able to prove an elevated degree of pain or injury, you would be entitled to a proportionate amount of compensation.Contact an Experienced Back Injury Lawyer in Los Angeles

-At Sharifi Firm, PLC, our Los Angeles back injury attorneys understand how debilitating these conditions can be.
-Call us at 1-866-422-7222 or use our online form to set up a free consultation.
+At Sharifi Firm, APC, our Los Angeles attorneys understand how debilitating these conditions can be.
+Call us at (866) 422-7222 or use our online form to set up a free consultation.
 We also represent people who need a car accident attorney or guidance with another type of personal injury claim in Temecula, Rancho Cucamonga, Riverside, San Bernardino, and elsewhere in Southern California.